Cultural Family Tour to Peru

 We plan the tour to visit Cusco and the Sacred Valley, visit a farm and pick alfalfa to feed the guinea pigs.

-There is also the chance to meet children in a local school, make your own chocolate bar, walk the two-day Inca Trail to Machu Picchu, and much more.
+There is also the chance to visit some local markets, make your own chocolate bar, walk the two-day Inca Trail to Machu Picchu, and much more.

 More on our Peru cultural family holiday.